-This aspect of the syllabus can be assessed through both written and oral questions and by practical demonstrations, for which group activity is acceptable.
-Attention should be given to hazard avoidance, sound preparation and a thorough understanding of the techniques and dangers involved in dealing with a range of potential water hazards.
-It may be appropriate to deliver further training once it has been established that candidates understand the potential dangers.
+This aspect of the syllabus can be assessed through questions and by practical demonstrations, for which group activity is acceptable.
+Attention should be given to hazard avoidance, sound preparation and a thorough understanding of the techniques and dangers of river crossing.
+It may be appropriate to deliver further training in river crossing once it has been established that candidates understand the potential dangers.